 Will My Insurance Company Cover My Water-Damaged Wood Flooring?

 If you had water damage to your wood flooring, you might be wondering whether or not your insurance company will cover the cost of new flooring.
-Be it a minor leak from a skylight or a major plumbing accident, you’ll need to consider your excess for making the call to your insurance provider.
+Be it a minor leak from a skylight or a major plumbing accident; you’ll need to consider your excess before making the call to your insurance provider.

 In general, if water damage to your property is caused by a burst pipe or leaking roof, it will be covered under most homeowners’ insurance policies.